gmac/professional-javascript/part1_basics/intro_to_javascript.md

 }
 ```

-When structuring multi-clause conditionals, just remember that only *one block* will ever be allowed to run during program execution.
+When structuring multi-clause conditionals, just remember that only ONE block will ever be allowed to run during program execution.

 ### Data Truthiness

-Computer programs make decisions about data in terms they understand: 1 or 0 (true or false).
-To facilitate this, all data values have an inherent "truthiness", or boolean derived from their value.
+Computer programs make decisions about data in terms that they understand: 1 or 0 (true or false).
+To facilitate this, all data values have an inherent "truthiness", or a boolean assessed from their value.

 Thankfully, we don't need to memorize the truthiness of all possible data values!
-Programming languages have deliberately few falsey values, so if we know those, we know that everything else is truthy.
+Programming languages have deliberately few "falsey" values, so if we know those, we know that everything else is "truthy".

-**JavaScript has FIVE falsey values:**
+**JavaScript has FIVE values that asses as falsey:**

  - `false` (Boolean)
  - `0` (Number)